JunoLab/Weave.jl/doc/src/usage.md

 # Using Weave

-You can write your documentation and code in input document using Noweb, Markdown or script syntax and use `weave` function to execute to document to capture results and figures.
+You can write your documentation and code in input document using Markdown, Noweb or script syntax and use `weave` function to execute to document to capture results and figures.

 ## Weave